hermit-os/hermit-caves/README.md

 make
 ```

-This will create an application *proxy* in the working directory.
+This will create an application *uhyve* in the working directory.
 Use this application to start the RustyHermit applications.

 ## Usage